IRAN BIRDING TOUR: DETAILED ITINERARY

 Iran: Day 12 Today we will head eastwards to Bastam near Shahrud for an overnight stay.
 En route we will spend some time exploring the drier slopes of the eastern Elburz in search of such specialities as the lovely White-throated Robin (also known as Irania), Finsch’s Wheatear, the diminutive Plain Leaf Warbler (a bird little bigger than a Goldcrest), Hume’s Whitethroa and Asian Crimson-winged Finch.
 As we continue onto the northern rim of the Central Plateau, the landscape becomes increasingly arid.
 Other likely new birds today include Lesser Kestrel, Isabelline Wheatear

 Iran: Day 13 This morning we will look for Bimaculated Lark and we even have a chance for Red-headed Bunting, here at the southwestern edge of its distribution.
 Other new species in this area are likely to include Long-legged Buzzard and Greater Short-toed Lark.
-Afterwards we will head eastwards to Touran National Park for a two nights stay.
-In a small village.
-This afternoon we will commence our exploration of Touran.
+Afterwards we will head eastwards to the vicinity of Touran National Park for a two nights stay in a small village.
+This afternoon we will commence our exploration of the Touran area.

 Iran: Day 14 Iran’s largest reserve, Touran National Park, lies at the northeastern edge of the great Dasht-e-Kavir desert, about 150km east of Shahrud.
 Established in 1973 and covering 18,000 square kilometres, this vast reserve protects a wide range of semi-desert and desert habitats from Artemisia steppe in the arid foothills of the Elburz in the north through bushy Zygophyllum steppe, sparsely vegetated sand dunes and bare stony plains to the immense salt wastes of the Dasht-e-Kavir proper in the south.
 We will have the best part of two days to explore this wonderful area.